-Over the years the central business district has seen investment and the vacancy rate is moderate, but there are many improvements that can be made to make the area a greater draw for visitors and residents.
+Over the years the central business district has seen investment and the vacancy rate is moderate, but there are many improvements (noted in Chapter 12: Central Businesses District) that can be made to make the area a greater draw for visitors and residents.
 The city has begun to establish a "brand" and continued development of this brand and collaboration with regional entities will strengthen its regional presence and make Farmersville more of a destination for residents and visitors.